vitorm04/docs.pt-br/docs/framework/winforms/controls/defining-default-values-with-the-shouldserialize-and-reset-methods.md

 ```

 > [!NOTE]
-> <span data-ttu-id="5e5a5-112">Se uma propriedade não tiver `Reset` um método, não estiver marcada com um <xref:System.ComponentModel.DefaultValueAttribute>e não tiver um valor padrão fornecido em sua declaração, a `Reset` opção dessa propriedade será desabilitada no menu de atalho da janela **Propriedades** do o Designer de Formulários do Windows no Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="5e5a5-112">If a property does not have a `Reset` method, is not marked with a <xref:System.ComponentModel.DefaultValueAttribute>, and does not have a default value supplied in its declaration, the `Reset` option for that property is disabled in the shortcut menu of the **Properties** window of the Windows Forms Designer in Visual Studio.</span></span>
+> <span data-ttu-id="f35bf-112">If a property does not have a `Reset` method, is not marked with a <xref:System.ComponentModel.DefaultValueAttribute>, and does not have a default value supplied in its declaration, the `Reset` option for that property is disabled in the shortcut menu of the **Properties** window of the Windows Forms Designer in Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="f35bf-112">If a property does not have a `Reset` method, is not marked with a <xref:System.ComponentModel.DefaultValueAttribute>, and does not have a default value supplied in its declaration, the `Reset` option for that property is disabled in the shortcut menu of the **Properties** window of the Windows Forms Designer in Visual Studio.</span></span>

- <span data-ttu-id="5e5a5-113">Designers como o Visual Studio usam o `ShouldSerialize`método *PropertyName* para verificar se uma propriedade foi alterada de seu valor padrão e gravar código no formulário somente se uma propriedade for alterada, permitindo assim uma geração de código mais eficiente.</span><span class="sxs-lookup"><span data-stu-id="5e5a5-113">Designers such as Visual Studio use the `ShouldSerialize`*PropertyName* method to check whether a property has changed from its default value and write code into the form only if a property is changed, thus allowing for more efficient code generation.</span></span> <span data-ttu-id="5e5a5-114">Por exemplo:</span><span class="sxs-lookup"><span data-stu-id="5e5a5-114">For example:</span></span>
+ <span data-ttu-id="f35bf-113">Designers such as Visual Studio use the `ShouldSerialize`*PropertyName* method to check whether a property has changed from its default value and write code into the form only if a property is changed, thus allowing for more efficient code generation.</span><span class="sxs-lookup"><span data-stu-id="f35bf-113">Designers such as Visual Studio use the `ShouldSerialize`*PropertyName* method to check whether a property has changed from its default value and write code into the form only if a property is changed, thus allowing for more efficient code generation.</span></span> <span data-ttu-id="f35bf-114">Por exemplo:</span><span class="sxs-lookup"><span data-stu-id="f35bf-114">For example:</span></span>

 ```vb
 'Returns true if the font has changed; otherwise, returns false.